charmplusplus/charm/doc/ampi/manual.rst

 .. code-block:: bash

-   $ ./build AMPI verbs-linux-x86_64 smp --with-production
+   $ ./build AMPI-only verbs-linux-x86_64 smp --with-production

 AMPI ranks are implemented as user-level threads with a stack size default of 1MB.
 If the default is not correct for your program, you can